akeneo/pim-docs/cookbook/rule/add_custom_action_rule_engine.rst

         }
     }

-Here the constraint message and the validation file:
+Here is the constraint message and its associated validation file:

 .. code-block:: php